A full plate: Twins' Donaldson scores MLB's 2 millionth run

 MINNEAPOLIS (AP) — Josh Donaldson of the Minnesota Twins scored the 2 millionth run in Major League Baseball history on Saturday, trotting home in the first inning on a ground-rule double by Nelson Cruz against Kansas City.

-The Elias Sports Bureau confirmed Donaldson touched the plate for the milestone mark.
+The Elias Sports Bureau confirmed that Donaldson hit the milestone mark when he touched the plate.
 The former AL MVP has scored 685 of those runs.

+“I don’t know what to think.
+I’ll be honest with you," Twins manager Rocco Baldelli said.
+"But I know J.D. only does big things, so I’m not surprised to hear that he scored the 2 millionth run of all time.”

 The buildup to No. 2,000,000 certainly didn't equal the anticipation for the 1 millionth run.
 Hall of Famers Joe DiMaggio and Stan Musial were among the stars who helped promote the chase, which also drew corporate sponsors for the countdown.